danielhour/danielhour/README.md

 **You can find me in Downtown Los Angeles working on one of three things:**

 ```
-- my new app Pixelfits
+- Pixelfits 👖
-- the Hodinkee iOS app
+- the Hodinkee iOS app ⌚️
 - or my golf game ⛳️
 ```